François Goeske: Biography

 In the summer of 2005, Goeske played the lead in the German-French theatrical feature French for Beginners (with co-stars like Christian Tramitz, among others), which was distributed in 2006 by Concorde Film in Germany.
 For this film, Goeske was again nominated for an International Undine Award in the fall of 2006.

 In 2007, Goeske played "Jim Hawkins" in the new TV version of the adventure classic Treasure Island.
-At his side were, among others, performers like Tobias Moretti, and Jürgen Vogel.
-Right after that he shot a re-make of the anti-war classic The Bridge with Franka Potente.
+At his side were, among others, performers like Tobias Moretti and Jürgen Vogel.
+Right after that, he shot a remake of the anti-war classic The Bridge with Franka Potente.

 In the summer of 2008, Goeske was hired as the protagonist of the film adaptation of Summertime Blues; the English young adult novel by Julia Clarke of the same name.
 In the fall of 2008, Goeske earned his third nomination for the International Undine Award, this time for his performance in Treasure Island.

 In 2010, Goeske played alongside Liv Lisa Fries in the youth drama She Deserved It by author and director Thomas Stiller.
-For his depiction he was awarded the Wild and Young Awards as best actor in 2012.
+For his depiction, he was awarded the Wild and Young Awards as best actor in 2012.